dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 ```

 Now when you run `cargo run` you see "Hello" printed first, then after 3 seconds it's replaced by "World".
-This is how any anymations in the terminal work, by moving the cursor we constantly just overwrite the previous frame
+This is how any animations in the terminal work, by moving the cursor we constantly just overwrite the previous frame
 with the next frame.
 We will use this technique later when we start moving around on the board.